 - Social Security Number is optional

 - Email address – primary

 By signing up for an electronic version of the tax document, NO paper form will be mailed to you.
 When your tax document is ready, an email will be sent containing a link to the Heartland ECSI website where you may view your document.
-You must provide consent by January 20th of the current year.
-If consent is given after January 20th, you will receive your 1098-T electronically in the following tax year.
+You must provide consent by January 1st.
+If consent is given after January 1st, you will receive your 1098-T electronically in the following tax year.

 What are the benefits of receiving my 1098-T electronically?

 - Online delivery provides access to the form earlier than the traditional mailing process.

 - It eliminates the chance that the 1098-T will get lost, misdirected or delayed during delivery, or misplaced once you receive it.

 - It is easy and secure, and you can withdraw from online delivery at any time.